 5136.602-1 Selection criteria.

-(b) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) (ASA(ALT)) has delegated heads of contracting activities (HCAs) authority to approve design competition.
-This authority is delegable not below the level of the chief of the contracting office (CCO).
+(b) The Assistant Secretary of the Army (Acquisition, Logistics and Technology) (ASA(ALT)) has the authority to approve design competition.
+See Appendix GG for further delegation.

 5136.602-4 Selection authority.

-(a) The ASA(ALT) has delegated to the HCA authority to make the final selection decision in accordance with all appropriate source selection guidance.
-This authority is delegable not below the level of the CCO.
+(a) The ASA(ALT) has the authority to make the final selection decision in accordance with all appropriate source selection guidance.
+See Appendix GG for further delegation.

 5136.602-5 Short selection process for contracts not to exceed the simplified acquisition threshold.

 The USACE and the NGB may use both short processes.